DuckSoft/Muscle-Building-Guide-in-Chinese/original/Intro.md

 But this doesn't mean women reach their maximum muscle size at a slower rate.
 In fact, women develop muscle at the same rate as men ([study](http://www.ncbi.nlm.nih.gov/pubmed/11890579?dopt=Abstract), [study](http://www.ncbi.nlm.nih.gov/pubmed/7558529), [study](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2991130/)).
 (Hat tip to [Menno Henselmans](http://bayesianbodybuilding.com/natural-muscular-potential-women/) for compiling this research.)
 The difference is that women start with less muscle mass on average and ultimately gain less.

-> Even if you have an above-average sized frame, don’t be concerned about "accidentally" building lots of muscle overnight.
+>Even if you have an above-average sized frame, don’t be concerned about "accidentally" building lots of muscle too quickly.
 You’ll notice muscle gains early enough in the process to avoid getting “bulky.”
-You will not turn into the Hulk.

 Yes, men have more testosterone, but testosterone is less important to the female muscle development process.
-In fact, women benefit from higher levels of IGF1 growth hormone, which is critical to muscle growth, as compared to men ([study](https://www.researchgate.net/publication/49661582_Circulating_levels_of_IGF1_are_associated_with_muscle_strength_in_middle-aged-_and_oldest-old_women), [study](http://press.endocrine.org/doi/abs/10.1210/jcem.81.7.8675561)).
+In fact, women benefit from higher levels of IGF1 growth hormone, which is critical to muscle growth ([study](https://www.researchgate.net/publication/49661582_Circulating_levels_of_IGF1_are_associated_with_muscle_strength_in_middle-aged-_and_oldest-old_women), [study](http://press.endocrine.org/doi/abs/10.1210/jcem.81.7.8675561)).

-While there are certainly fewer muscular women in the world, that’s a reflection of fewer women working to become very muscular — due to our societal expectations.
+While there are fewer muscular women in the world, that’s a reflection of fewer women working to become very muscular — due to societal expectations.
 It’s not a reflection of it being more difficult for women to actually build muscle.
 You may have a hard time believing all this, so click on any of those studies to skim the research.

 It’s important you understand that you're not at a disadvantage when bodybuilding because thinking otherwise can deter your progress.
 For example, one study examined the opposite scenario, where men were tricked into thinking they were taking steroids when they weren’t, and they consequently lifted 350% more in weight ([study](http://jamesclear.com/wp-content/uploads/2015/07/anabolic-steroids-the-physiological-effects-of-placebos.pdf), [study](http://www.ejmh.eu/mellekletek/2011_2_196_Berdi_etal.pdf))!

 This suggests your confidence in the gym plays a critical role in how much you can lift.

 #### Getting a butt